singlekeycap/keycap.one/README.md

 _Why did I buy this domain?_

-keycap.one is a all-in-one, mobile-ready, minimal-looking site which includes:
+keycap.one is an all-in-one, mobile-ready, minimal-looking site which includes:
 - My jailbroken iOS repo
 - My "bio" site
 - A Minecraft server